The strategy to defeat North Korea in the Ukraine war requires

 - From Arms Trade to Strategic Alliance

-- Battlefield Contributions and Advanced Technology Returns
+- Battlefield Contributions and Returns of Advanced Technology

 - The Rapid Leap in North Korea's Conventional and Strategic Capabilities